 Now, fold your white papers in half, and use your hole punch to make two holes.
 They will be on the folded side, about 1/8 to 1/4 inch from the edges.
 Since I didn’t get a good photo, I drew up a quick diagram to show you what I mean.
 The two circles are approximately where you want your holes punched.

 Make sure you punch the holes while the papers are folded in half, so when you unfold them you will have four holes all together.
 You will need to punch two holes into your cover paper (old calendar) as well, in the exact same spot as the white paper, so they will line up perfectly.

 Next, measure out two pieces of twine.
 I did mine at 12 inches, because I wasn’t sure how much I would need.
 If you plan on just tying a secure double knot, you probably only need each string to be about 4 inches long.
 But if you want to try a cute bow, 12 inches is a good amount to work with.
 You can always trim them down later.

 Now put your white paper and your cover paper together, lining up the holes.
 Thread the twine through the holes and tie, making sure it’s very secure.
 I settled on a double knot because I’m terrible at tying secure bows.

 You can stop at this point if you want, and have a wonderful mini notebook.
 However, I like to do one last step because I think it makes my mini notebook a bit more professional and polished.
 What I do is glue the very first white page and the very last white page to the cover page.

 It only took me about an hour to complete all three of these projects, and I just LOVE how they turned out!

-Now I have little pieces of 2017’s fabulous calendar around my house!
+Aren’t these three GREAT ways to use last year’s calendar?
+Now I have little pieces of this fabulous calendar around my house!

 I really enjoy upcycling in this manner, because I not only save myself some money, but I also feel like I’m contributing to saving the earth.
 What’s not to love about that?